indix/indix-radar/README.md

-# 📡 Indix Technology Radar
+# 📡 Indix™ Technology Radar

-The Indix technology radar is used to assess emerging technologies in the market and their adoption strategy.
+The Indix™ technology radar is used to assess emerging technologies in the market and their adoption strategy.
 This is heavily inspired by the [ThoughWorks® Radar](https://github.com/thoughtworks/build-your-own-radar).

 ## ⚡ Usage